OpenLightingProject/ja-rule/tests/doxygen/message-format.md

 ## Get RDM Responder Jitter {#message-commands-getresponderjitter}

-Get the jitter to use when sending RDM responses.
+Get the maximum jitter to use when sending RDM responses.

 ### Request Payload {#message-commands-getresponderjitter-req}